chromebook-hacks/chromebook-hacks.github.io/src/pages/re-enroll.md

 ---

 If you followed the guide as recommended, you should have installed fakemurk, which means that you can just select the "Emergency Revert and Re-Enroll" option in mush and go on with your day.
-Or, even better, if you installed murkmod you can select "Update Emergency Backup" to update the backup to the latest verion of ChromeOS, then select "Emergency Revert and Re-Enroll" to get back to the latest version.
+Or if you installed murkmod you can select "Update Emergency Backup" to update the backup to the latest verion of ChromeOS, then select "Emergency Revert and Re-Enroll" to get back to the latest version.

 ## Prerequisites